How does payment work on Storyhunter?

 How much do I get paid?

 You work out your rates directly with your client the way you normally do.
-You’ll be sent the total amount negotiated directly with the publishers (minus any fees for the money transfer or currency conversion, detailed here).
+Depending on your relationship with the client hiring you, your payment amount might be subject to Seller fees.
+Sometimes money transfer or currency conversion fees may apply too (detailed here).
 Feel free to use the counter-offer tool when you negotiate and let publishers know if they’ve posted a project under the market rate.

 How do I get paid?